Tight Lines for Troops

 Who can use the program?

-Any Michigan homeowner, farm owner, greenhouse, nursery, golf course or other user of pesticides can use this service.
+Any Mason County homeowners may use this services and businesses that utilizes pesticides are also eligible.
 All Conservation District programs and services are offered on a nondiscriminatory basis without regard to race, color, national origin, religion, sex, age, marital status or disability.

 What can I bring and how much?